tunnels-is/nice-website/docs/vpn-quick.md

  - `PrivateCert` set as the path to `server.crt`
  - `EnableDefaultRoute` set to `true` if you want to route all network traffic

-NOTE: This information is only stored locally on your computer.
+<b>NOTE</b>: This information is only stored locally on your computer.
 Tunnels does not know the location of your VPN servers.

 ![new-tunnel](https://raw.githubusercontent.com/tunnels-is/media/master/v3/guides/new-private-server/new-tunnel.png)